 A fresh breeze thanks to PCA

-Pre-Conditioned air systems at Munich Airport
+Pre-conditioned air systems at Munich Airport

-Pre-Conditioned Air (PCA) systems provide the aircraft cabin with conditioned air at the park position.
+Pre-conditioned air (PCA) systems provide the aircraft cabin with conditioned air at the park position.
 As a result, the parked aircraft no longer needs to run their auxiliary turbine for air conditioning.
 The PCA systems are significantly quieter during operation and reduce kerosene consumption and related CO2 emissions.

 What is PCA?